 - Next, clean your mixing bowl and whisk with some vinegar or lemon juice to get rid of any oils.

-- Add the room temperature egg whites* to the mixing bowl and mix on speed 4 for a 10 speed mixer.
+- Add the room temperature egg whites,* cream of tartar, and salt to the mixing bowl and mix on speed 4 for a 10 speed mixer.

 - Once soft peaks form, begin adding the sugar** 1 tablespoon at a time every 30-60 seconds.
 Stop and scrape the sides of the bowl 4-5 times when adding the sugar so that all of the sugar gets mixed in.
 If any sugar remains undissolved, this will cause the mini lemon pavlovas to weep.